I’ve been really paying attention lately to how arguments start.

 Anger, like fear, anxiety and trauma, also activates the fight-or-flight response in our sympathetic nervous system, and causes a series of physical reactions.
 Our breathing gets shallow and rapid; our heart rate increases; we get a feeling of being hot, particularly around the face or head; and we experience an increase in muscle tension in the upper body, neck and shoulders.

-So how can we interrupt the escalation before anger consumes us, and give ourselves the opportunity to deal with our underlying feelings and needs?
+So how can we interrupt the escalation and take charge of anger before it consumes us, and give ourselves the opportunity to deal with our underlying feelings and needs?

 Here are seven simple techniques you can use to interrupt your anger, and give yourself and your partner a ‘fighting’ chance at a more peaceful, and meaningful, resolution: